National flag: Process of adoption

+On 17 March 1861, there was the proclamation of the Kingdom of Italy, a formal act that sanctioned, with a normative act of the Kingdom of Piedmont-Sardinia, the birth of the unified Kingdom of Italy.
+On 15 April 1861, the flag of the Kingdom of Piedmont-Sardinia, in the form of a green, white and red tricolour, was declared the flag of the newly formed Kingdom of Italy.
+The tricolour therefore continued to be the national flag also of the new State, although not officially recognised by a specific law, but regulated with regard to the shape of military banners.
+With the royal decree nº 2072 of 24 September 1923 and subsequently with the law nº2264 of 24 December 1925, the Italian tricolour officially became the national flag of the Kingdom of Italy.
+On 13 June 1946, the Italian Republic was officially founded and the last king of Italy Umberto II, who succeeded his father Victor Emmanuel III on 9 May 1946, left the country on 13 June into exile.
+On the same day, the tricolour with the Savoy coat of arms in the centre was lowered from the Quirinal Palace.
+The Italian flag was modified with the decree of the president of the Council of Ministers No. 1 of 19 June 1946.
+Compared to the monarchic banner, the Savoy coat of arms was eliminated.
+This decision was later confirmed in the session of 24 March 1947 by the Constituent Assembly, which decreed the insertion of article 12 of the Italian Constitution, subsequently ratified by the Italian Parliament.

 A change in national flag is often due to a change of regime, especially following a civil war or revolution.
 In such cases, the military origins of the national flag and its connection to political ideology (form of government, monarchy vs. republic vs. theocracy, etc.) remains visible.
 In such cases national flags acquire the status of a political symbol.

 The flag of Germany, for instance, was a tricolour of black-white-red under the German Empire, inherited from the North German Confederation (1866).
 The Weimar Republic that followed adopted a black-red-gold tricolour.
 Nazi Germany went back to black-white-red in 1933, and black-red-gold was reinstituted by the two successor states, West Germany and East Germany, with East Germany's flag being defaced with Communist symbols, following World War II.
 Similarly the flag of Libya introduced with the creation of the Kingdom of Libya in 1951 was abandoned in 1969 with the coup d'état led by Muammar Gaddafi.
 It was used again by National Transitional Council and by anti-Gaddafi forces during the Libyan Civil War in 2011 and officially adopted by the Libyan interim Constitutional Declaration.